Olaf2K/ALT_caller_for_pilon/README.md

 ### 4) Running the script <a name="Running"></a>

-**run time: dependent on the size of the data, and scales non-linear because of the parralel nature of the script** **In our hands, on a Intel i5-10210U @ 1.60GHz: 180 000 reads <40 minutes; 3 000 000 reads less than two hours.
+**Run time: dependent on the size of the data, and scales non-linear because of the parralel nature of the script** **In our hands, on a Intel i5-10210U @ 1.60GHz: 180 000 reads <40 minutes; 3 000 000 reads less than two hours.
 Results may vary depending on the CPU.**

 **To run:**